‘It could've been me': Inside Gordon Ramsay's relationship with heroin addict brother from ‘guilt' to last contact with him

 More recently, Gordon revealed he had been in contact with Ronnie just weeks before his daughter Holly married Adam Peaty.

-“I put down the phone and I said to Tana, ‘F hell, here we are in the house we sleep in and there’s my little brother still with two pit bulls in a council flat in Birmingham, busking’.”
+“I put down the phone and I said to Tana: ‘[Bleep]ing hell.
+Here we are in the house we sleep in and there’s my little brother still with two pit bulls in a council flat in Birmingham, busking.'”

 ‘He couldn’t get out of that scenario’